Marconiusiii/BallsToTheWheel/README.md

 #### Straight Up

 A vet on one specific number in the grid.
+Any or all of the numbers between 1-36 can be bet on individually.

 #### Splits